afam-io/afam-io/README.md

-### Hi there my name is Afam and I'm a software developer.
+## Hi there my name is Afam. 👋🏿

+### I'm a junior full-stack software engineer looking for my first developer role.

+##### 🌱 I’m currently learning:
+  - How to build a CI/CD pipeline and use docker.
+  - How to improve accessibility for front-end applications.
+  - How to build decentralised applications with a solidity backend and a react front-end.

 <!--
 **afam-io/afam-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.